jchen814/ElevatorUI/README.md

 # ElevatorUI
 Elevator UI Homework

+Picture of Elevator Control Panel

+Gif of use

+Issues with current design

+How it could be better

 Touch Pad Demo
 1. "Swipe" to proceed to the keypad.
 2. HIt 4 on the keypad, then hit enter.